Who I Am?

 I am a singer by nature.
 And I say by nature because I’m not trying to be a singer.
 I sing.
 I write songs.
 I’ve only recorded one of those songs and put it on the market.

 I often get asked what kind of singer I am.
 Well, my answer is I am me.
 And I sing.
-I struggle to explain to people I’m not trying to be something I’m not.
-I want to be my unique, authentic self and sing these songs from my heart.
+I have a challenging time explaining to people I’m not trying to be something I’m not.
+I just want to be my unique authentic self and sing these songs in my heart.

-I perform cover songs but sing them as if they are my songs.
-With covers, I need to feel the music.
-I form a profound bond with the song and then convey it authentically.
+I perform cover songs.
+But I sing them as if they are my own songs.
+With covers, I need to feel the song.
+It needs to resonate with me in some way for me to sing it successfully.

-In this blog post, I am examining who you are and learning how to find yourself as a musician.
-Music is the lifeblood of the musician’s existence, regardless of skill level or popularity.
+In this blog post, I want you to examine who you are and learn how to find yourself as a musician is my focus today.
+It is the lifeblood of the musician’s existence.
+Regardless of their skill level or popularity.

 Your Integrity as a Person is Crucial.